zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ChIPseq.sh

-This script QC fastq files and aligns reads to hg19/GRCh37(depends on the index provided) using BWA, converts to filtered BAM/BED and bigwig format but DOES NOT call peaks.
+This script will QC fastq files and align reads to reference genome with BWA, depending on the species selection passed by -g or the index passed by -i,  convert to filtered BAM/BED and bigwig format but DOES NOT call peaks.

 #### Input
-Paired-end fastq files with **_R1/2** extension, i.e. test_R1.fastq.gz, test_R2.fastq.gz
+Paired-end fastq files with **_R1/2** suffix, i.e. test_R1.fastq.gz, test_R2.fastq.gz
 Or single-end fastq file with `-s`.

 #### Options